Generic Name: gemfibrozil (jem-FYE-broe-zil)

-- Do not drink alcohol while you are using Lopid.
+- Talk with your doctor before you drink alcohol while you are using Lopid.

 - For best results, Lopid should be used along with exercise, a low-cholesterol and low-fat diet, and a weight loss program if you are overweight.
 Follow the diet and exercise program given to you by your health care provider.

-- Additional monitoring of your dose or condition may be needed if you are also taking high-dose niacin (1 g or more per day).
+- Additional monitoring of your dose or condition may be needed if you are also taking high-dose niacin (1 gram or more per day).

 - Lab tests, including liver function, kidney function, blood cholesterol, and complete blood cell counts, may be performed while you use Lopid.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.